Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: The Focused Moment Selection Criterion

 \subsection{The General Case}

-The FMSC chooses among the potentially invalid moment conditions contained in $h$ based on the estimator AMSE of a user-specified scalar target parameter.
-Denote this target parameter by $\mu$, a real-valued, $Z$-almost continuous function of the parameter vector $\theta$ that is differentiable in a neighborhood of $\theta_0$.
+The FMSC chooses among the potentially invalid moment conditions contained in $h$ based on the estimator AMSE of a user-specified scalar target parameter.\footnote{Although I focus on the case of a scalar target parameter in the body of the paper, the same idea can be applied to a vector of target parameters.
+For details see Online Appendix \ref{append:mult}.} Denote this target parameter by $\mu$, a real-valued, $Z$-almost continuous function of the parameter vector $\theta$ that is differentiable in a neighborhood of $\theta_0$.
 Further, define the GMM estimator of $\mu$ based on $\widehat{\theta}_S$ by $\widehat{\mu}_S = \mu(\widehat{\theta}_S)$ and the true value of $\mu$ by $\mu_0 = \mu(\theta_0)$.
 Applying the Delta Method to Theorem \ref{thm:normality} gives the AMSE of $\widehat{\mu}_S$.

 \begin{cor}[AMSE of Target Parameter] Under the hypotheses of Theorem \ref{thm:normality},

 where $M$ is defined in Theorem \ref{thm:normality}.
 Hence,

 \end{cor}